ejh243/BrainFANS/sequencing/ATACSeq/README.md

   - Other parameters or threshold should be changed as required.
   - An alphabetically ordered list of cell types to which samples belong to needs to be specified as *cellTypes*.
 - Additional source files of R packages that are installed manually will also be located in this folder.
+- A temporary directory can be either specified in the system's _.bashrc_ file or in the *config.txt* as an additional variable `TMPDIR`.
+Please make sure you have full permissions for the directory specified.

 ## Requisites: